Ranjith-Senthilkumar/AtliQ-Internship-Tasks/README.md

 # Data Normalization and Cleaning with Pandas

 This repository contains Python code that demonstrates **data normalization** and **data cleaning** using **Pandas**.
-The goal is to take a denormalized dataset and transform it into a normalized form for better analysis and use in data warehouses.
+The goal is to take a denormalized dataset and transform it into a normalized form for better analysis.

 ## Overview